-Much publicity has surrounded vehicle manufacturers of diesel vehicles recently, for example #Dieselgate.
+Much publicity has surrounded diesel vehicles recently, for example #Dieselgate.

-Manufacturers have consequently attempted to reduce diesel exhaust emissions by various means to meet emissions standards such as Euro 5 and now Euro 6.
+Consequently, vehicle manufacturers have attempted to reduce diesel exhaust emissions by various means to meet exhaust particulate (soot) emissions standards such as Euro 5 and now Euro 6.

-EGR recirculates engine exhaust gases back in to the engine combustion chambers to reduce soot output from the vehicle exhaust.
+Exhaust gas recirculation (EGR) recirculates engine exhaust gases back in to the engine combustion chambers to re-attempt burn and reduce soot output from the vehicle exhaust.

-SCR stands for Sintered Catalytic Reduction or Selective Catalytic Reduction, a system where diesel exhaust fumes pass through a catalyst structure built in to the exhaust system to lessen pollutants.
+Sintered Catalytic Reduction (SCR)or alternatively named Selective Catalytic Reduction (SCR) is a system where diesel exhaust fumes pass through a catalyst filter structure built in to the exhaust system to lessen pollutants.